sk1418/passwdmanager/README.md

 **since version 1.2.0, upgrade the application by installation new version.**

-- 1.0.x to 1.1.x upgrade :
+- 1.0.x to 1.1.x upgrade (deprecated):

-using upgrade tool <appHome>/upgrade.py to upgrade
+using upgrade tool `<appHome>/passwdmanager/upgrade.py `to upgrade

-Else:
+##for Windows users
-1 Exit the application
+1. Exit the application
-2 Backup your data directory. (<appHome>/data)
+2. Backup your data directory. (<appHome>/data)
-3 Download and extract the new version
+3. Download and extract the new version
-4 overwrite the data directory with your backup
+4. overwrite the data directory with your backup
-5 start the application, check the version number via Help->About
+5. start the application, check the version number via Help->About

 #change logs

 v1.2.0

 * using pycrypto 2.6 (auto upgrade with backup)
 * code cleaning
 * auto focus search textbox when entering the application